apache/incubator-pegasus-website/_community/proposal.md

 ### Orphaned Products

-The core developers of XiaoMi Pegasus team work full time on this project.
+The core developers of XiaoMi's Pegasus team work full time on this project.
 There is very little risk of Pegasus getting orphaned since at least one large company (XiaoMi) is extensively using it in production, with currently a scale of 70+ clusters, 800+ tables, and more than 70TB data.
-Furthermore, since Pegasus was open sourced at the beginning of October 2017, it has received more than 1200 stars and been forked more than 200 times, and also received some [issues](https://github.com/XiaoMi/pegasus/issues) and pull requests from ourside developers and users.
+Furthermore, since Pegasus was open sourced at the beginning of October 2017, it has received more than 1200 stars and been forked more than 200 times, and also received some [issues](https://github.com/XiaoMi/pegasus/issues) and pull requests from developers and users outside XiaoMi.
 We plan to extend and diversify this community further through Apache.

 ### Inexperience with Open Source